d3fc/d3fc/site/src/components/chart/tooltip.md

     .call(tooltip);
 ---

-The tooltip component renders the bound data is a table, where the mapping from the data to the tabular form is expressed via the `items` property as demonstrated below:
+The tooltip component renders the bound data as a table, where the mapping from the data to the tabular form is expressed via the `items` property as demonstrated below:

 ```js
 {{{example-code}}}